decretist/Dissertation/Chapter4/chapter4.md

 confidence as the first positive result and represents a call for further investigation.

+[^55]: Indeed, it is worth reminding the reader here that Burrows's Delta indicates that the case statements are even less likely to have been written by the same author as the *dicta* collections in the *Decretum* than are the samples from the pseudo-Augustinian *De vera et falsa penitentia* quoted by Gratian in *de Penitentia*.

+  -->

 <!-- SC: collaborative or multiple authorship? -->

+The findings of the stylometric and PCA analysis of the case statements and *dicta* from Gratian's *Decretum* provide the foundation for, and are most appropriately discussed with, the general conclusions of the dissertation in the final chapter immediately following.

 [^4]: @mosteller_inference_1964 [14].
 See also @adair_authorship_1944a [104].